JoshuaThomas123/AI-learning-Assistant/README.md

 Upload any educational PDF and the application will instantly generate:
 Summaries: breakdowns of key content
-Flashcards: question and answer pairs for active recall Mind Maps: suggesting nodes for use
-Quiz Questions: auto-generated questions to test understanding
+Flashcards: question and answer pairs for active recall Mind Maps:  creates a list of key concept nodes to help structure your understanding Quiz Questions: auto-generated questions to test understanding

 Tech Stack